Bigil: Cast

+Nithila, Rithika, Thavamani, Soumya, Suganya, and Chamundeshwari played members of the Tamil Nadu women's team.
+Sasi, Umashankar, Aravindan, Sriram, Karthik, Mani, Praveendran, Nandha Kumar, Bharath, Idris, Vinoth, Anuf, Anand, Dhruva, Charles, Ajith Vignesh, Karthik, Shiva and Surparanikam played football players in a match against Bigil.

 Production

 Development

 During the production of Sarkar (2018), it was reported that directors H. Vinoth, Hari, Mohan Raja and Perarasu will be roped in to helm Vijay's 63rd film, tentatively being titled Thalapathy 63.
 However, in August 2018, Atlee confirmed that he will direct Thalapathy 63, thereby marking his third collaboration with the actor after Theri (2016) and Mersal (2017).
 Speaking about this, in an interview with a radio channel, he stated that "the film would be bigger and better than the films of their previous associations", and also confirmed that he started working on the scripting process of the film.
 Archana Kalpathi, the creative producer of AGS Entertainment, had announced that they had acquired the rights for the production, marking the studio's first film with the actor.

 The film was officially announced on 14 November 2018, with a puja ceremony being conducted to commence the launch.
 A. R. Rahman was reported to compose the music and original score for the film, collaborating with Vijay for the fifth time after Udhaya (2004), Azhagiya Tamil Magan (2007), Mersal and Sarkar, and with Atlee for the second time after Mersal.
 The technical crew consisted of cinematographer G. K. Vishnu, editor Ruben, art director T. Muthuraj, stunt director Anal Arasu, all of them were associated in Mersal, while Atlee's regular collaborator, S. Ramana Girivasan, wrote the dialogues for the film.
 The film was reported to be a sports action film with commercial elements.

 By late-November 2018, art director Muthuraj began working on the construction of the sets at Binny Mills in Chennai.
 By early-December 2018, Atlee, Vishnu and Kalpathi went to Los Angeles for location scouting to shoot a significant portion of the film.
 Ajay Devgn's NY VFXWAALA was hired to supervise the visual effects.
 Vijay was reported to play the role of a sportsperson-turned-coach and for his role, he was trained under fitness expert Kannan Narayanan to gain few kilos for the role.
-He further undergone special training in football, under the guidance of popular sports co-ordinator, Aimee McDaniel, known for her work in films like Million Dollar Arm (2014), Pelé: Birth of a Legend (2016) and the web television series 13 Reasons Why (2017–2020).
+He further undergone special training in football, under the guidance of popular sports coordinator, Aimee McDaniel, known for her work in films like Million Dollar Arm (2014), Pelé: Birth of a Legend (2016) and the web television series 13 Reasons Why (2017–2020).
 Additional sports choreography were done by former English footballer Justin Skinner.
+Coaching and physiotherapy were done by Nivetha and Kanaga Lakshmi, respectively.
 It was made on a budget of ₹180 crore, thereby being the production house's most expensive film up to that point.